A COMMUNITY-WIDE STUDY OF CELL-CELL COMMUNICATION

 You can read the responses to the survey given by two AI systems, ChatGPT and Bard.

-The survey received 186 responses.
+The survey of biomedical scientists received 187 responses.
 80% of respondents had previously received an NIH grant (among them a Nobel Prize winner).
 Most of the other respondents were international scientists that have published papers included in Pubmed.

 After a short introduction the survey asked 3 questions and this page was mentioned for those that wanted more background information.
 Here are the questions and a summary of the responses: